embetrix/pkcs11-provider-example/README.md

 # PKCS#11 Provider C API Example

-This example demonstrates how to use the OpenSSL pkcs11-provider API in C to access PKCS#11 tokens and read private/public keys.
+This example demonstrates how to use the OpenSSL pkcs11-provider API in C to access PKCS#11 tokens and read private/public keys or certificates.

 ## Install Dependencies